Ina Garten’s pasta salad is a hearty and refreshing dish that’ll quickly make any meal special.

 Tips For the Best Tomato Feta Pasta Salad

-- The most important thing is to use good-quality ingredients, especially the olive oil, olives, and feta cheese.
+- Use good-quality ingredients.
+This is especially important with olive oil, olives, and feta cheese.
 Since there are so few ingredients overall, you’ll really taste the difference.

-- You’ll be chopping a lot for this salad, so be sure to have a sharp knife on hand.
+- Use a sharp knife.
 When chopping the vegetables, try to make them into uniform sizes for the perfect bite.

-- Instead of buying crumbled feta, crumble it yourself.
+- Buy a block of feta.
 Those bags of crumbled feta are loaded with preservatives and are also more expensive.

 - Cook the pasta to al dente for a nice, firm chew.
 If you go too far, the whole dish will taste mushy.

-- Grease the pasta with a little bit of olive oil to keep it from absorbing too much of the dressing.
+- Grease the pasta with a little bit of olive oil.
+This will keep it from absorbing too much of the dressing.
 That way, it’ll stay firm even after a few days in the fridge.

 Tomato Feta Pasta Salad Variations